Stephanieewelu/Software.Architecture.Packages/README.md

 - Create a user-friendly web interface for package management.
 - Optimize database queries and improve data storage efficiency.
 - Implement a robust search and filtering system for packages.
+- Integrate with popular development environments (IDEs) for seamless access.

 ## Future Enhancements